 Cr.
 3. Focuses on the role of the advanced practice nurse in the coordination and management of complex health conditions and restoration of health for persons across the lifespan.
-Emphasis is on the assessment, diagnosis, management, and education of persons within a variety of setting.
+Emphasis is on the assessment, diagnosis, management, and education of persons within primary care settings.
 Prerequisite: NUR 731, 732.